Yvand/LDAPCP/Install-LDAPCP.md

 $trust.Update()
 ```

-## Important - Limitations
+## Important

 - Due to limitations of SharePoint API, do not associate LDAPCP with more than 1 SPTrustedIdentityTokenIssuer.
-Developers can bypass this limitation, [check this page](For-Developers.html) for more information.
+Developers can [bypass this limitation](For-Developers.html).

 - You must manually install ldapcp.dll in the GAC of SharePoint servers that do not run SharePoint service "Microsoft SharePoint Foundation Web Application".